SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

 - [Caniuse](https://caniuse.com/) used to check compatibility of code syntax with other browsers.
 - [PowerMapper](https://www.powermapper.com/) used to check compatibility of website with other browsers.
 - [Amiresposive](https://amiresponsive.co.uk/) used to display website on the most common devices.
-- [Responsinator](http://www.responsinator.com/) used to check if site was responsive on different screen sizes.
 - [ChatGPT](https://chat.openai.com/) used to verify code.
 - [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.
 - [Getemoji](https://getemoji.com/) used to obtain game icons.